collective-soundworks/soundworks/README.md

 The `Setup` module contains the information about the setup of the performance space in terms of it surface (*i.e.* dimensions and outlines) and predefined positions (*e.g.* seats or labels on the floor) where the scenario takes place.

-For instance, say that the scenario requires 12 players who sitting on teh floor on a grid of 3 ⨉ 4 pillows, the `Setup` module would contain the information about the grid, including the pillows' locations in space and labels.
+For instance, say that the scenario requires 12 participants sitting on the floor on a grid of 3 ⨉ 4 positions, the `Setup` module would contain the information about the grid, including the positions' coordinates in space and labels.
 Similarly, if the scenario takes place in a theater where seats are numbered, the `Setup` module would contain the seating plan.

 If the topography of the performance space does not matter for a given scenario, the `Setup` module is not needed.